-O'CARROLL: It's a very good question, Senator, because, as you're finding out how, we're finding it works best with our federal law enforcement is cooperation with local and state law enforcement.
-So we've been, you know, I guess trying to increase our resources by partnering with the states and locals.
-As an example, when I was the inspector general of Social Security we worked very closely with the two gentlemen that you spoke about in Rhode Island in terms of disability fraud, because the local know what's going on in that community.
+Mr. O'CARROLL.
+It's a very good question, Senator, because, as you're finding out now, we're finding it works best with our federal law enforcement in cooperation with local and state law enforcement.
+So we've been trying to increase our resources by partnering with the states and locals.
+As an example, when I was the inspector general of Social Security we worked very closely with the two gentlemen that you spoke about in Rhode Island in terms of disability fraud, because the locals know what's going on in that community.
 They know who the bad players are.
-And what we try to do is to bring - by bringing in the federal law enforcement is we've got a little bit more of the global issue on it.
-We've also got more resources that we can put towards it, using the FinCEN and those type of information.
+And what we try to do by bringing in the federal law enforcement is, we've got a little bit more of the global issue on it.
+We've also got more resources that we can put towards it, using the FinCEN and those types of information.

-WHITEHOUSE: But you see local law enforcement bumping into this problem all the time and needing - and needing your help.
+Mr. Whitehouse.
+But you see local law enforcement bumping

+into this problem all the time and needing your help.

-O'CARROLL: Oh, absolutely.
-And what you're finding - and I think what we've talked about here - is that it's so insidious, in that every major crime now is somehow being tied in with the money laundering.
-You know, be it drugs, be it financial crimes, be it any of the - any of the other issues, all on local levels that just seem to be, you know, multiplying and getting bigger.
-So, yes, it's at a local level and the federal government's job is to help.
+Mr. O'CARROLL.
+Oh, absolutely.
+And what you're finding-and I think what we've talked about here-is that it's so insidious, in that every major crime now is somehow being tied in with the money laundering.
+You know, be it drugs, be it financial crimes, be it any of the other issues, all on local levels that just seem to be multiplying and getting bigger.
+So, yes, it's at a local level and the Federal Government's job is to help.

-WHITEHOUSE: Mr. Kalman, I've called on everybody but you.
+Mr. WHITEHOUSE.
+Mr. Kalman, I've called on everybody but you.
 Do you have anything you'd care to add that I haven't asked, or that has been provoked by the hearing?
 I don't want to leave you silenced here.

-KALMAN: I just quickly, to follow up on that last point, is one of the things that we want to thank you for you and encourage you on your bill is that you do make the information available to local law enforcement.
-There's two, in our minds, critical pieces that are common in both bills that we - whichever one passes - but we want to make sure stands strong.
+Mr. Kalman.
+To follow up on that last point, one of the things that we want to thank you for and encourage you on your bill is that you do make the information available to local law enforcement.
+There's two, in our minds, critical pieces that are common in both bills that-whichever one passes-we want to make sure stands strong.
 One is the definition.
-You have a very strong definition in your bill.
-You cannot use - put in a manager or nominee or any stand-in.
-That definition -
+You have a very strong definition in your bill, that you cannot use, or put in a manager or nominee, or any stand-in.
+That definition-

-WHITEHOUSE: Kind of defeats the purpose, doesn't it?
+Mr. Whitehouse.
+Kind of defeats the purpose, doesn't it?

-KALMAN: Exactly.
-If it's - you know, garbage in, garbage out.
+Mr. KALMAN.
+Exactly.
+You know, garbage in, garbage out.
 So that is critical.
 And the other is access to the information.
 And you give access to law enforcement up and down.
 So international cooperation all the way down to the local level with law enforcement.
 And you give it to the financial institutions that we ask to help us with anti-money laundering.
 Those are critical, critical pieces.
 And we urge you, as this process moves forward, please hang tough and keep those provisions strong.

-WHITEHOUSE: Yeah, we will.
+Mr. WHITEHOUSE.
+Yes, we will.
 And I appreciate it.
-It was - it was significant to me.
+It was significant to me.
 I've been the U.S. attorney and the attorney general of my state.
-And attorney general in a state where tall the criminal jurisdiction resides in the attorney general.
+And attorney general in a state where all the criminal jurisdiction resides in the attorney general.
 We don't have DAs.
 So I've got a really good relationship with our law enforcement community.
 And they were deadly serious about, look, this is not international crime.
 This is local crime.
 This is affecting our cases day in and day out right here at home.
 So I appreciate that.